 Our Pupillage Committee consists of the members of Chambers listed below.
 We’ve included their interests so that you know a little bit about them.

-Lucy Garrett QC (Head of the Pupillage Committee).
+Lucy Garrett KC (Head of the Pupillage Committee).

 Lucy enjoys reading.
 Her current recommendations are Dick Francis (a joyous rediscovery), especially Hot Money and Whip Hand, the latest Mantel of course and Tana French’s superb Dublin Murder Squad series.
 Sadly she can’t recommend the 2019 Reacher but all the previous ones remain excellent.

 Lucy took a sabbatical from the Bar between June 2018 and December 2019 to work as Senior Advisor for the Tony Blair Institute for Global Change.
 She spent 18 months in Sierra Leone working closely with the Mayor of Freetown, the extraordinary Yvonne Aki-Sawyerr OBE.
 Her blog describing her experiences is here.